What is a Research Question?

 |Exploratory research question||Is it possible that VEGF has an effect in plant photosynthesis?|

 |Explanatory research question||What is the cause of increased violence among young adults?|

 |Evaluation research question||What is the efficacy of using toothpaste to heal mosquito bites?|

-Examples of Good and Bad Research Questions
+Good and Bad Research Question Examples

 |Vague Research Question||How are children affected by exposure to social media?|